Hundreds flee Nkwanta over communal conflict

 He said after assessing the situation and strategies to deploy in the face of the 1700-0600-hour curfew imposed on the area by the Interior Ministry on Tuesday, relief is of prime essence.

-He said the situation was calm but appealed to all to lay down arms and give peace a chance as reinforced security roams the streets of the town.
+He said the situation is calm but appealed to all to lay down arms and give peace a chance as reinforced security roams the streets of the town.

-Meanwhile, the Monday shoot-out incident left behind conflicting figures of deaths, while Mr. Makubu confirmed a total of eight people shot dead, other sources claim the number as 13 or more.
+Meanwhile, the Monday shoot-out incident left behind conflicting figures of deaths, while the Mr Makubu confirmed a total of eight people shot dead, other sources claim the number as 13 or more.

-The other is the alleged burial of the fallen tribesmen according to Islamic principles, which deepens the conflicting speculatory numbers.
+The other is the alleged burial of the fallen tribesmen according to Islamic principles, which is deepening the conflicting speculatory numbers.

 The National Disaster Management Organisation (NADMO) is collaborating with sister offices and other stakeholders to assist in registering displaced persons beyond Nkwanta South for support.